EhsanAkbariBaseri/WinApiWrappers/README.md

 #Please Note : I recommend you to use the static library becuase this library is very lightweight and it won't alter the size of the executable much

-Currently I have worked on wrapping File Mangement functions and it will be thanked if you helped and cooperated with me.
+Currently I have worked on wrapping File Mangement functions and it will be thanked if you helped and cooperated with me on Registery Management one.

 Hope it helps in your projects :)